Protobuild/Protobuild.Docs/creating_packages.rst

     * **Template:** A module template.
 These are used with ``--start`` and are outlined under :ref:`template-packages`.

   * Specify the full URL to your Git repository if applicable.
-If you set this, then your binary package versions need to offer all projects that your source repository does.
+If you are providing a source version of your package, then you need to have this set.
   * Write a short description of your package.
 Descriptions don't support formatting or styling.
   * Click Save.